Herro-Sama/comp230-cpd/README.md

 I did furter work on a prototype for the group project, working on the Taco Truck game I was working on driving mechanics.

 I also made minor changes to the Website for Comp210, however much more work needs to go into the website before it is finished.

+## Week Three
+In week three we began working on a new prototype called wacky guns, I however didn't contribute much to this prototype as I was instead working mainly on planning out my reasarch for my Comp210 usability report.

+## Week Four
+During week four I have found that spent a lot of time doing my usability survey, and collecting data points however I still have a lot of work that needs to be done to the website hosting my usability report.

+## Week Five